BC Human Rights Tribunal awards $15,000 for an employer’s refusal to interview a Deaf candidate

 • Delivering public legal education sessions and workshops, for people with disabilities and disability-related organizations.

-• Supporting and providing training for advocates in DABC’s Advocacy Access program and other advocacy offices in BC, about legal issues related to human rights and disability benefits.
+• Preparing and providing training for advocates in DABC’s Advocacy Access program

 • Supporting DABC’s systemic advocacy on behalf of people with disabilities, including organising advocacy campaigns and preparing written submissions to policy-makers.
 A particular focus will be the development of accessibility standards pursuant to the Accessible BC Act.